Genital Tuberculosis Treatment in Delhi

 What is Genital Tuberculosis (TB)?

-It is an infectious disease caused by a bacteria called Mycobacterium tuberculosis.
+It is an infectious disease caused by bacteria called Mycobacterium tuberculosis.
 It is a cause of significant morbidity leading to infertility in 3-16% of the females in India.

 Genital TB is that form of tuberculosis that can affect any of the female genital organs – ovaries, fallopian tubes, uterus, cervix and vagina and surrounding lymph nodes in the pelvic region.

 Minimal pelvic tuberculosis is usually asymptomatic (except for infertility) and pelvic examination fails to reveal evidence of tubal enlargement or tubal-ovarian masses.
 The incidence of pelvic tuberculosis is difficult to assess as many patients are asymptomatic for 10 to 20 years, therefore the disease often comes to light only during the period of investigation for the gynaecological complaint like difficulty in conceiving.